 Defined benefit plans also are known as pension plans.
 Employers sponsor defined benefit plans and promise that plan investments will provide you with a specified monthly benefit at retirement.
 The employer bears the investment risks.

 Defined contribution plans like the TSP do not promise a specific payment upon retirement.
 In these plans, the employee or the employer (or both) contribute to the employee’s individual account.
 The employee bears the investment risks.

-SEC Investment Management Division Director Dalia Blass and colleagues from the SEC’s Los Angeles office and the Office of Investor Education and Advocacy recently traveled to Navy Base San Diego to talk about financial readiness.
-Training topics included the fundamentals of investing, impact of fees, retirement planning, and recognizing the red flags of fraud.
-Joining the SEC officials were Navy service members who serve as Command Financial Specialists to their units.
+The SEC’s Los Angeles Regional Office and the Office of Investor Education and Advocacy hosted a financial readiness seminar at Navy Base San Diego to talk with Command Financial Specialists about the fundamentals of investing, the impact of fees, retirement planning, and how to recognize the red flags of fraud.